-Aunti Corrie Fullard is a respected elder of the Tasmanian Aboriginal community.
-Corrie Fullard was born on Flinders Island in 1931, in the Furneaux Islands group, off the northeast coast of Tasmania.
+Aunty Corrie Fullard was a much respected elder of the Tasmanian Aboriginal community.
+Aunty Corrie was born on Flinders Island in 1931, in the Furneaux Islands group, off the northeast coast of Tasmania.
 Her mother, father and grandparents were also born on the Bass Strait Islands.
-The tradition of shell stringing was passed down through many generations of her family and hence, Corrie has passed these skills on to her daughter Jeanette James, born in 1952.
+The tradition of shell stringing was passed down through many generations of her family and hence, Aunty Corrie has passed these skills on to her daughter Jeanette James, born in 1952.

 The Aboriginal community has always highly valued the mariner shell.
 The green mariner species is harder to locate and collect and therefore prized over the more commonly found blue mariner shell.
 A necklace of single species green mariner shells of the traditional length (approximately 182cm), is the most valued of all necklaces.
 Collecting enough shells to make such a necklace, may take as long as three years.